14 Reference Questions to Ask a Tenant’s Previous Landlord

 7. Was the Property in Good Condition When [Applicant] Left?

-While it may not be a requirement that a tenant leave a place completely spotless, the best tenants will do a thorough cleaning job before leaving.
+While a tenant may not be required to leave a place spotless, the best tenants will thoroughly clean before leaving.

-They will also try to clean spots off walls, stains on carpets, and other small bits of maintenance that they can handle.
-They’ll do this in an effort to get their security deposit back.
+They will also try to clean spots on walls, stains on carpets, and other small maintenance tasks that they can handle.
+They do this to get their security deposit back.

-Your applicant likely hasn’t vacated their previous place yet, so you may have to contact a landlord for the place they lived in prior to the one they’re in now.
+Your applicant likely hasn’t vacated their place yet, so you may have to contact their prior landlord.
 It’s worth the extra effort to get a feel for the quality of your applicant.

 8. Was [Applicant] a Good Communicator?